 Climate breakdown has already caused severe damage.
 It has led to many deaths and the extinction of many species.
 It causes wildfires, floods, droughts, sea level rise, extreme storms, and disease.
 It is having an increasing impact.
 This can be an overwhelming reality to take in.

 As activists we have chosen to face the truth about the climate and about climate injustice.
-We know that working-class people, poor people, Indigenous people, people of color, subsistence farmers, and the whole of the Global South are the most affected by global warming although they have done the least to cause the problem.
-We know that over centuries the global North has enriched itself at the expense of the global South and that resources are still being transferred from poor to rich countries.
+We know that working-class people, poor people, Indigenous people, people of the Global Majority*1, subsistence farmers, and the whole of the Global South are the most affected by global warming although they have done the least to cause the problem.
+We know that over centuries the Global North has enriched itself at the expense of the Global South and that resources are still being transferred from poor to rich countries.
 This happens by means of interest payments on loans, exploitation of cheap labour, resource-stealing dressed up as trade, and more.
 Governments show little political will to solve the climate emergency and associated injustices.

 It is common to feel a range of emotions about the situation—guilt, rage, grief, deep discouragement, terror, hopelessness, desperation, or a mixture of all of these and more.
 Those who take action on the climate emergency often feel even more, including despair, exhaustion, contempt for those who oppose us or don’t seem to know or care, frustration, and confusion.